scriptmaster/sergeant/README.md

 A lightweight micro-services producing deno-[p]react SSG-first SEO-friendly framework.

+For a new era of frontend development with NO hefty node_modules.

 + Produces bundles within seconds for 100s of apps.
 + Cross-compile from multiple projects
 + Supports scss